Youth United Build

 Habitat for Humanity in Whatcom County has built over 36 homes, and 72 elswhere, with volunteers and partner families contributing the majority of the labor.
 Habitat continues to develop “net-zero-ready” homebuilding plans by using appropriate technology whenever possible, including solar panels, triple-pane windows, LED lighting, air-to-air heat exchange systems, and Energy Star appliances.
 On average, our homes cost less than $20 per month to heat.

-Call our Volunteer Coordinator Hunter Campbell at 360.715.9170 x1016, or email firstname.lastname@example.org.
-He’ll schedule your orientation and provide the necessary paperwork (all volunteers must pass a criminal background check and sign a liability waiver).
+Call our Volunteer Coordinator Shelly Comstock at 360.715.9170 x1016, or email firstname.lastname@example.org.
+She’ll schedule your orientation and provide the necessary paperwork (all volunteers must pass a criminal background check and sign a liability waiver).

 Youth United Build Team Leaders will work with you to get you assigned to a team and scheduled for project/build days.